 Christine Perry, MS, RD

-Related Media: High Blood Cholesterol - Cooking Healthy Meals
+Related Media: Managing High Cholesterol: Cooking Healthy Meals

 Cholesterol.
 You have heard it is "bad for you," but why?
 Where does it come from?
 Why is it a cause for concern?

 Problems occur when the levels of cholesterol in the blood get too high.
 This fat causes a build up of plaque in the blood vessels.
-Over time this build up increases the risk of cardiovascular disease such as heart disease or stroke.
+Over time this build up increases the risk of cardiovascular disease such as coronary artery disease or stroke.

 Not all cholesterol is the same, there are several subtypes with important differences.
 Two more common subtypes include: